Frequently Asked Questions

 CFT Legumine™ is the rotenone formulation under consideration for use by the Department.

 Pesticides are controlled by the U.S. government which requires toxicity to be tested according to strict standards.
 The Environmental Protection Agency requires all pesticide manufactures to test their products and publish a fact sheet about their testing.
 This fact sheet is called a Materials Safety Data Sheet (MSDS).
 The MSDS must show the smallest amount that would kill 50 percent of the test organisms, which is called the "LD50".
 Furthermore, the LD50 must be shown so that people can compare the test results organisms to humans.
-View the MSDS (PDF) and product label (PDF) for CFT Legumine™.
+See more information on the Manufactures website for rotenone.

 Millions of dollars have been spent to verify the safety of rotenone so it could be registered and licensed by the EPA.
 The EPA has concluded that the use of rotenone for fish control does not present a risk to humans or the environment when used according to the label instructions.Back to top